-Dr Leslie Cannold is an author, commentator, ethicist and activist.
-She has a BA from Wesleyan University in the USA, a Masters Degree in Medical Ethics from Monash University and a PhD from the University of Melbourne.
-Her books include the award-winning The Abortion Myth and What, No Baby? which made the Australian Financial Review’s top 101 books list.
-Her first novel, The Book of Rachael was published in 2011 and reprinted in 2012 by Text.
+Dr Leslie Cannold has a BA from Wesleyan University in the USA, a Masters in Arts and Bioethics from Monash University and a PhD from the University of Melbourne.
+Her books include What, No Baby? which made the Australian Financial Review’s top 101 books list.
+Her first novel, The Book of Rachael was published by Text Publishing in 2011 and reprinted in 2012.
+The Book of Rachael debuted in the US in December 2013 and England in 2014.

-Leslie is an award-winning columnist, oft-noted as one of Australia’s leading public thinkers.
-She has been listed alongside Professor Peter Singer, Professor Gustav Nossal and Inga Clendinnen as one of Australia’s top 20 public intellectuals and recently made the Power Index’s Top Ten List of most influential brains.
-In 2013, she was listed alongside Prime Minister Julia Gillard as one of Melbourne’s most influential women.
+In 2013, Leslie was listed alongside Prime Minister Julia Gillard as one of Melbourne’s most influential women.
 She was a finalist in the best science tweet contest for Science Week 2010 and in 2011 was honoured as Australian Humanist of the Year.
-Her 2012 Tedx talk has over 10,000 views and has widely shared on sites as influential and diverse as RHReality Check & Mamamia.

 The Book of Rachael What if the man you loved betrayed your brother?
 Two thousand years ago, as a charismatic young preacher from Nazareth was gathering followers among the people of Galilee, his sister swept floors and dreamed of learning to read.